 Scientists have measured that creatine HCL is 40 times more soluble than creatine monohydrate.

-Some clients find creatine HCL works within about 15 minutes, and they take their supplement after their warm-up routine.
+Some clients also find creatine HCL works within about 15 minutes, and they take their supplement after their warm-up routine.

-5. Side Effects
+6. Side Effects

-I always advise people who start to use creatine monohydrate to take smaller doses first to see how they react.
+These potential side effects are the reason I always advise people who start to use creatine monohydrate to take smaller doses first to see how they react.

 If you notice signs of swelling and water retention, then it might be better to switch from creatine monohydrate to HCL.
-It might also be worth getting some medical advice.

-6. Price
+7. Price

-If cost is going to be an issue, then I suggest trying out creatine monohydrate, even if it’s slower acting.
+The faster absorption and fewer adverse effects do come at a price.
+If cost is going to be an issue, then I suggest trying out creatine monohydrate, even if it’s slower-acting.

 You could plan to take creatine monohydrate about 30 minutes before your workout and still get good results for increased muscle mass.